-The monthly calls are my favorite resource.
+The monthly calls are my favorite resource for members.
 They cover a variety of topics, all of which food bloggers specifically need help with and give you a chance to ask questions directly to Bjork and Lindsay.

 Whether you have a food blog already or are thinking of starting, I cannot recommend Food Blogger Pro enough.
 I wish I had been around when I first got started.
 It would have saved me a lot of headaches!